ITRS-Group/cordial/gdna/README.md

 ## Gateway Dataviews

 On the Gateway you can see Dataviews from GDNA, some of which provide the data to drive the dashboards above but there are also more detailed views of monitoring coverage.
-There are more details of the meaning of the cells in these non-dashboard Dataviews in the [Gateway Dataview Details](#gateway-dataview-details) section further below, which look like this:
+There are more details of the meaning of the cells in these Dataviews in the [Gateway Dataview Details](#gateway-dataview-details) section further below.

+The Dataview look like this:

 * Missing Coverage

-  These **Missing Coverage** report contain a list of servers (including all Probes across all Gateways) that have incomplete monitoring coverage
+  These **Missing Coverage** report contain a list of servers (a _server_ includes all Probes across all Gateways, which is identified by the same _host ID_) that have incomplete monitoring coverage

   ![Missing Coverage Dataview](screenshots/gdna-8.png)